 Cyber crime respects no national boundaries.
 Infected programs originating in one country can target and paralyze systems all over the world.
 Not surprisingly, initiatives for combating cyber crime rely largely on international treaties and conventions.

 All concerned should acknowledges the importance of international cooperation in the prevention, investigation and prosecution of cyber crime and it recognizes the need for harmonization of laws so that no country can become a safe haven for cyber criminals.
 However, in a world where cyber viruses can be propagated worldwide in a matter of hours, the months and years required to draft, debate, adopt and implement international principles and action plans represent a significant impediment to effective action.
-Cyberspace crime calls for a response mechanism which is just as swift and efficient at reaching its target as perpetrators are at reaching their own
+Cyberspace crime calls for a response mechanism which is just as swift and efficient at reaching its target as perpetrators are at reaching their own.

 An additional concern is that countries, in their push to design solutions to the cyber crime issue, may well implement decisions and laws that could encroach on individuals’ rights to anonymity and privacy on the Internet.
 More importantly, they may also criminalize the exchange of information, along with the research, testing and reverse engineering activities that are vital to the continued development of tools that detect security weaknesses and that inoculate against viruses and other cyber-attack programs.